jaceksan/pex-test/README.md

 Results (csv files) are generated into results/$hostname_from_config/$query_label.csv.

-Results and be copied into a sheet, then use "split to columns" feature.
+Results and be copied into a sheet, then use "split text to columns" feature.

 ## Investigation